Profluent-Internships/ProCALM/README.md

 Results will be saved under `results/`.
 Training should take on the order of 6 hours for every 1 billion tokens.
 Other configs to reproduce the results from our study are given under `config/long-final/`

 ## Generation
+Generated sequences for some of the pretrained models are preloaded to this respository.
 Example commands to generate sequences with different conditioning.
 Some of the pretrained models are loaded to [Huggingface Hub](https://huggingface.co/jsunn-y/ProCALM), allowing for easy generation:

 ```
 #generate for a single EC conditioning